How Does a Car Allowance Work?

 Car Allowance vs Company Car

-How does getting a car allowance compare to being provided with a company car for business use?
-There are some key pros and cons to consider for each option.
+How does a car allowance compare to being provided a company car for business use?
+There are some key pros and cons for each option.
+As Get Recruited is a leading Sales Recruitment Agency, our Sales Recruiters often find that personal circumstances dictate whether a company car or car allowance is more suitable.

 Car Allowance Benefits: